OLAP: faster analyzing data

 |Permissions||create, retrieve, update, delete||retrieve|

-The 7 Steps to build an OLAP cube
+The 7 Steps to building an OLAP cube

 - Decide which data you need for your analysis and write a SQL-query to retrieve the data.
 Often you need to combine the data from different tables.
 Then you have to join these tables.